Englishpump93/Town-Of-Chaos-/README.md

 However, please note that the following restrictions apply.<br>

 - If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
-- If someone will original TOH and TOH: TOR, joins a TOC lobby, they may experience graphical issues such as blackscreens.<br>
+- If someone with the original TOH or its forks joins a TOC lobby, they may experience graphical issues such as blackscreens.<br>

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>